 The watershed 1855 Point Elliott Treaty, signed near present-day Mukilteo, Washington, drastically reduced Salish tribal lands.
 It was negotiated using about 300 Chinook Jargon words — which made nuances unclear to many of the signatories, who mostly spoke versions of Lushootseed (a completely different language).

-With the motto “So we can remember,” the living museum offers an important perspective, from the Indian point of view, into the fold.
+With the motto “So we can remember,” the living museum offers a vital perspective, from the Indian point of view, into the fold.
 The exhibits are well-curated and great for visitors of all ages.
-Start in the simulated longhouse for an overview film and then work through the main part of the museum — which highlights the importance of cedar and salmon and the family and spiritual structures of tribal life.
+Start in the simulated longhouse for an overview film and then work through the central part of the museum — which highlights the importance of cedar and salmon and the family and spiritual structures of tribal life.
 The conversation feels engaging, rich with detail, and amazingly comprehensive.

-At the time of this writing (August 2021) adult admission is $10 (check other rates on the site).
+At the time of this writing (Summer 2023), adult admission is $10 (check other rates on the site).
 The museum is closed on Mondays and open until 5 PM the rest of the week.

 Explore the Skagit Valley

-The Skagit Valley is an area about an hour North of Seattle known for fertile farmland and beautiful views.
+The Skagit Valley is about an hour North of Seattle, known for fertile farmland and beautiful views.
 If you’re lucky enough to make the Seattle to Vancouver drive around April, you can enjoy the Skagit Valley Tulip Festival in full bloom.
-Acres upon acres of flowers push their array of colors and textures for the world to see.
+Acres upon acres of flowers push their colors and textures for the world to see.
 And the world does see — people come from all over to take in the inspiring views.

 No matter the time of year, this agricultural region makes for a great stop — roughly halfway along the journey.
-Since there are many iterations to the options, here are a few ideas based on your time.
+Since the options have many iterations, here are a few ideas based on your time.

 One hour from Seattle, 62 miles

-The best way to get in a quick stop is to exit at Mt.
-Vernon (Exit #226), which is intertwined with Interstate 5, for a stretch and services.
+The best way to get in a quick stop is to exit Mt.
+Vernon (Exit #226), intertwined with Interstate 5, for a stretch and services.
 Follow signs to the town center, park the vehicle, and wander through the charming downtown on foot.
 Be sure to find the Skagit River and stroll on the boardwalk.
-There is a quality Co-Op for picnic supplies or consider one of my two favorite places for food: Calico Cupboard and Shambala Ancient Grain Bakery and Bistro.
-Shambala, in particular, offers gluten-free options and is very veg/vegan friendly.
+There is a quality Co-Op for picnic supplies, or consider one of my two favorite places for food: Calico Cupboard and Shambala Ancient Grain Bakery and Bistro.
+Shambala, in particular, offers gluten-free options and is veg/vegan friendly.

 Spend a few hours in the Skagit Valley